The Psychiatry of OCD & Schizophrenia

-What is a thought disorder?
 Our thought processes are complicated but there are two main components to them.
 First is the ability to rationalize and make sound decisions.
 The second is the way we share and express these ideas and decisions.
 If you have a thought disorder, you may have a problem in one of these areas, or both at the same time.
 For example, you could make the best and most rational decisions in any given situation, but have a lot of trouble when it comes to explaining your decision to others.
-Alternatively, you might be a very articulate person who can speak and write well, but have a tendency to be impulsive and make rash decisions that cause problems for yourself or others.
+Alternatively, you might be a very articulate person who can speak and write well, but have a tendency to be impulsive and make irrational decisions that cause problems for yourself or others.
 You may have trouble with both at the same time, making quick or irrational decisions and not being able to explain them well.

 There are many potential problems that can arise when it comes to our thought processes.
-Though thought disorders are usually self-contained and harmless in nature, they can get worse.
+Though thought disorders are usually self-contained in nature, they can get worse over time.
 As they worsen, emotions often rise, which can result in acting out or engaging in unacceptable behaviors.
 For example, maybe you falsely believe your coworkers don’t like you and are trying to get you fired.
 This disordered thought may remain silent until you get into a minor disagreement with a coworker, and you suddenly become angry and confrontational and begin to verbally or maybe even physically assault them.
 In this case, a disordered thought has led to unintended actions that bring harm to others.

-How can thought disorders be treated?
 Treatment for thought disorders will depend on the underlying cause and the other mental health disorders associated with it.
 However, medication and therapy (particularly Cognitive Behavioral Therapy) have both been shown to be effective at helping patients with thought disorders.
 PPS can help find the right treatment for you if you or a loved one are experiencing frequent or severe symptoms of a thought disorder.